ITensor/website/docs/cppv3/formulas/tevol_mps_mpo.md

 # Time Evolving an MPS with an MPO

-(Throughout this formula I will use the ITensor, MPS, and MPO classes.
-To take advantage of quantum numbers automatically for symmetric Hamiltonians, use the IQTensor, IQMPS, and IQMPO classes instead but otherwise leave the code the same.)

 First set up the MPS you would like to time evolve.
 An easy way to do this is to make a product state using the InitState helper class: